AliPooladmast/AliPooladmast/README.md

 ## Greetings!

 ### I am a Software Developer

-	•	💻 Currently working as a frontend developer at Hörmann Digital, collaborating on impactful projects with diverse teams.
+- 💻 Currently working as a software developer at Hörmann Digital, collaborating on projects with professional teams.
-	•	🚀 Over 7 years of experience in modern web and backend development with expertise in React, Angular, TypeScript, Node.js, and Java.
+- 🚀 Over 7 years of experience in modern web and backend development.
-	•	🛠️ Passionate about solving complex problems, optimizing performance, and crafting intuitive user interfaces.
+- 🛠️ Passionate about solving complex problems, optimizing performance, and crafting intuitive user interfaces.
-	•	🌍 Experienced in working with diverse technology stacks and creating solutions for global audiences.
+- 🌍 Experienced in working with diverse technology stacks and creating solutions for global audiences.
-	•	🍻 Fun fact: Part of my last name means “drunk” in English!
+- 🍻 Fun about me: Part of my last name means "drunk" in English!
-	•	💬 Ask me about my GitHub projects or connect with me on LinkedIn.
+- 💬 Ask me about my GitHub projects on my [LinkedIn](https://www.linkedin.com/in/ali-pooladmast/)

 ## Languages and Tools: